UD for Indonesian

 - Word -nya as determiner in predicate nominalisation case, as in meningkatnya “the increase”, this token is split into meningkat “increase” and nya “the”.

-- Words ended with -nya that functions as adverbs, adjectives or auxiliary are not split.
+- Words ending with -nya that functions as adverbs, adjectives or auxiliary are not split.
 For example:

 - adverbs ended with -nya: khususnya “especially”, awalnya “initially”, akhirnya “finally”